Natural Alternative Therapies

 natural calm magnesium powder

-If you suffer from severe RLS, I would recommend adding a high-quality Magnesium supplement, such as this one.
+If you suffer from severe RLS, I would recommend adding a high-quality Magnesium supplement, in a form of powder.

-The Natural Vitality Natural Calm Magnesium supplement contains ionic Magnesium citrate, organic fruit flavors and uses organic stevia as a sweetener.
+The Natural Vitality Natural Calm Magnesium supplement contains ionic Magnesium citrate, and organic fruit flavors, and uses organic stevia as a sweetener.

 It has no artificial ingredients, no sugar, and is vegan and gluten-free.